 ● Grading Adjustment

-While building codes require the ground around the foundation to slope away from home, this regulation assumes the presence of gutters.
-Raising the grading slope helps water drain faster, avoiding foundation water backup.
+While building codes mandate that the ground around a foundation slopes away from the home, this often presupposes the presence of gutters.
+Adjusting the grading slope helps water drain more efficiently, which prevents water from backing up against the foundation.

 ● French Drains

-Make a gravel-filled trench with a perforated pipe wrapped in landscaping fabric to redirect roof runoff.
-This helps rainwater soak in and flow into the drain, stopping water buildup near the foundation.
+To effectively manage roof runoff, dig a trench filled with gravel and a perforated pipe wrapped in landscaping fabric.
+This setup allows rainwater to soak in and flow into the drain, preventing water buildup near the foundation.

 ● Channel Drains